-With ever increasing number of solo women travelers, the curiosity to explore the world is increasing and women are dropping their inhibitions to see the world for themselves.
-In fact, statistics show that world over females are travelling solo far frequently than their male counterparts.
+With an ever-increasing number of solo women travelers, the curiosity to explore the world is increasing, and women are dropping their inhibitions to see the world for themselves.
+Statistics show that the world over females is traveling solo far frequently than their male counterparts.

-We are travel girls is an exceptional community of avid travelers who connect over their shared passion of discovering new places and improving the world through community outreach programs. #notanad
+We are travel girls is an exceptional community of avid travelers who connect over their shared passion for discovering new places and improving the world through community outreach programs. #notanad

-Also, I am certain a few might ask what’s the need for a separate guide for women, if we consider ourselves to be so equal?
-To the questioners, I say, being equal doesn’t mean we ain’t got different needs or that we don’t have to navigate the world differently.
-The point of equality isn’t to erase our personal identities, but, to provide a safe environment for us to be our perfectly diverse selves. #mytakeonfeminism
+Also, I am sure a few might ask what’s the need for a separate guide for women if we consider ourselves to be so equal?
+To the questioners, I say, being equal doesn’t mean we don’t have different needs or that we don’t have to navigate the world differently.
+The point of equality isn’t to erase our identities, but, to provide a safe environment for us to be our utterly diverse selves. #mytakeonfeminism

 Why you MUST travel solo